ahurford/quantitative-training-resources/links.md

 R book https://alexd106.github.io/Rbook/

+Statistical Inference via Data Science: A ModernDive into R and the tidyverse: https://moderndive.com/

 # Books requested to be purchased at QEII
 - Biocalculus, probability, and statistics for the life sciences by James Stewart and Troy Day
 - Modeling the dynamics of life: calculus and probability for the life scientists by Frederick Adler